VCD Unit 2 AOS 2

 The emphasis on this stage is to come up with different options.
 Change the components in your designs and re-arrange them, change their scale, the balance, and figure-ground used for example.

 You should complete 2-4 pages of visualisation drawings.

-Work through the headings above to begin to develop your design options.
-Be deliberate in your selecting and trialling of design elements and principles and materials, methods and media.
+Work through the each of headings above to begin to develop your design options.
+Be deliberate in your selecting and trialing of design elements and principles and materials, methods and media.